neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 }
 ```

 `authHandler` receives the `authData` object with a "user" property on it.
-That user property contains basic inforamtion of our user: their email, name, a profile pic, etc. We use a Rebase method `post` to post the logged-in user's inforamtion to Firebase. `post` takes in two arguments:
+That user property contains basic information of our user: their email, name, a profile pic, etc. We use a Rebase method `post` to post the logged-in user's inforamtion to Firebase. `post` takes in two arguments:

 1. The endpoint in Firebase to store data at.
 In our case, we specify an endpoint of /users/{userID}/name, where usedID is extracted from the `authData` object.
 2. The data we want to persist in Firebase.
-In our case, I just want to store the user's first and last name, aka the `displayName`.
+In our case, just the user's first and last name, aka the `displayName`.

-Back on the Firebase website, we can click on the Database tab in the sidebar and confirm that logged-in users are stored at the /users/userID/name endpoint, something like:
+Back on the Firebase console, we can click on the Database tab in the sidebar and confirm that logged-in users are stored at the /users/userID/name endpoint, something like:

 ```
 users